 Not only are money transfer companies often cheaper than the banks, they can offer a more tailored service.

 If you’ve used a bank before to send money abroad, you will have seen for yourself that international money transfers are simply not a priority for banks.

 I’ve experienced it too.

-I went into my UK bank, told them I need to do an international money transfer and got handed a long form to fill out.
+When I went into my UK bank and told them I needed to send money abroad, I got handed a long form to fill out.

 The cost of a money transfer comes down to two common charges:

-Our research found that the exchange rates offered by all the major UK banks were uncompetitive and sometimes downright terrible.
+Our research found that the exchange rates offered by the UK's big banks were uncompetitive.

 The exchange rate margin at HSBC, Lloyds, Barclays and Natwest, ranged between 3.0% and 5.4% (depending on the amount transferred).

 Can you do better?